 Fraternidad-Muprespa and the IISHS sign an agreement to disseminate training actions

-To this end, “the holding of seminars, courses, workshops or conferences and advanced research is contemplated” on the competencies and functions of the Collaborating Mutual Insurance Companies with Social Security, according to the text.
+To this end, “the holding of seminars, courses, workshops or conferences and advanced research is contemplated” on the powers and functions of the Mutual Collaborators with Social Security, according to the text.

 One of the first events in which the common work of both entities will be made visible is the “Day on Corporate Wellbeing: Is living with stress possible?”, which will take place on November 18 at the Real Madrid Sports City in Valdebebas.